Recommendations

 Absurdist British actor farce

 Matt Berry as a failing actor.
+Very specific comedy style — not for everyone, but if it clicks, it really clicks.
 YES I CAN HEAR YOU CLEM FANDANGO.

 Small Channel 4 audience, big cult following.
 Matt Berry at his Matt Berry-est. Essential viewing if you love him in Shadows or The Mighty Boosh.